-Community Partners for the Gallatin Global Fellowship in Urban Practice, 2016-2017
+Community Partners for the Gallatin Global Fellowship in Urban Practice, 2017-2018 (in progress, stay tuned for updates)

 SEDOAC – SEDOAC (Servicio Doméstico Activo) is a cooperative organization of domestic workers in Madrid.
 Most members are immigrant women from Latin America.
 SEDOAC advocates for the rights and protections of this population, which faces precarious living and working conditions, racism, and political invisibility.
 Fellows will work with SEDOAC to build its campaigns on behalf of Spain's domestic workers and may support the organization through the following projects: web site development and training, translation (Spanish-English) and report writing, interviews with members to help build an archive, and outreach within Madrid and to other domestic workers' organizations worldwide.